SparrowTek/StorageKit/README.md

 # StorageKit

+### WARNING
+This package is subject to change a lot.
+If you want to use this it probably makes sense to copy and paste the code (it is only 1 file with 82 lines of code).

 Sometimes Core Data or SQLite are overkill for your app.
 In those situations, StorageKit is a great solution to save `Codable` objects to disk.

 ## Install StorageKit